Rutgers University Department of Physics and Astronomy

 Office Hour: Wednesday 3:00 - 4:30 PM.
 Alternatively, call or email for an appointment.

-My assignments to the lab sessions are below.
+Assignments to the observing sessions are below.
 Let me know if you have a problem with your day/time.

 |Day||Time||Student 1||Student 2||Student 3|